 However, due to its lack of customization and the inability to create your own flashcards, it’s not exactly a competitor to open-source spaced repetition software such as Anki.
 The research that Duolingo did to develop this model became a published paper, and further explanations on its effectiveness can be read there.
 For language learning, though, Duolingo’s algorithms are certainly worth checking out.

 How to use spaced repetition to study

 In theory, spaced repetition is a simple concept.
 However, in practice, spaced repetition is not always as easy to follow through with.
 You need to take care of a few things for spaced repetition to be effective.
 For one, the intervals between repetitions must remain consistent (this does not mean fixed), even if it feels like there isn’t any progress being made at first.
-And, you have to make sure to take the time to create an efficient study session structure for yourself, whether that’s based on flashcards or something else.
+And you have to make sure to take the time to create an efficient study session structure for yourself, whether based on flashcards or something else.
 Keep in mind that the goal of using spaced repetition is to build up knowledge over time.
 Efficient learning takes time!

 These are the four steps you need to take to use spaced repetition:

 Step 1: Plan the spacing intervals of your study sessions.

 The first step of using spaced repetition is planning the spacing of your study sessions.
 This is perhaps the most crucial step of the entire process because it will serve as the foundation for your study system.

 The optimal intervals depend on many factors, such as: